 - Picking – After a sale has been made, the 3PL provider is automatically made aware of this and then it is their job to pick the product from out of their warehouse facility and then prepare it for its onward journey.

 - Packing – The first step of this onward journey is packing the order, which includes adding a postage label that contains the customer’s postal address.
-Usually this involves placing the item, whatever that may be (e.g. a lightbulb) into an unbranded cardboard box, then filling it with bubble wrap or something similar in order to keep the product safe and secure until it reaches its destination.
+Usually, this involves placing the item, whatever that may be (e.g. a lightbulb) into an unbranded cardboard box, then fill it with bubble wrap or something similar in order to keep the product safe and secure until it reaches its destination.
 Some providers do allow for custom packaging materials to be used.

 - Shipping – the final step in the order fulfillment process is shipping the product to the customer.
 Most 3PLs have couriers that they prefer to work with so it is important for businesses to be aware of who will actually be delivering their orders before committing to work with one.
-The integration of technology means that the process between the 3PL and the courier is a smooth one that does not impact on delivery times.
+The integration of technology means that the process between the 3PL and the courier is a smooth one that does not impact delivery times.

 - Returns – when a customer decides to return an item that they have purchased via a 3PL, it is the responsibility of the provider to also handle this.
 This can be done in a number of different ways and it is important that businesses are aware of how returns are handled so that they can disseminate this information to their customers.